Beware the Hobosexual: Reasons Women Get Caught in the Trap and Ways to Break Free

 Don’t cosign for anything unless you’re married.
 I stupidly cosigned a car for a previous partner, which left me holding the bag for years.

 A final thing you can do is request a prenuptial agreement before marriage.
-I know it’s an incredibly sensitive topic, but a prenup is a good idea if there is a significant financial disparity on either side.
+It’s a sensitive topic, but a prenup is a good idea if a significant financial disparity exists.

 How Do You Tell if a Guy Is Taking Advantage of You?

 Identifying hobosexuals isn’t easy.
 Some are master manipulators.
-Their entire goal in life is to make you think they love you so they can continue their life on easy mode.
+Their entire goal is to make you think they love you so they can continue their life on easy mode.

 First, ask yourself if this article resonated with you.
 There might be hints of inequity in your relationship if it did.